satanic/Tiktok-AutoClaimer/README.md

 Ratelimits

 1. Due to not being able to use proxys (at this time) whilst checking, I recomend not to run the checker for more than 20 seconds at a time.
+Run at 8 Threads